SRT / VTT / ASS Subtitle Formats

 : The color depth of the video, generally 0.ScaledBorderAndShadow

-: Specifies whether to scale the outline and shadow of the subtitle according to the screen resolution.yes
+: Specifies whether to scale the border (Outline) and shadow (Shadow) of the subtitles according to the screen resolution.yes

 : Specifies the YCbCr matrix used for color conversion.
 In video processing and subtitle rendering, YCbCr is a color space commonly used for video encoding and decoding.
-This setting may affect how subtitles are displayed in different color spaces.
+This setting may affect the display effect of subtitles in different color spaces.

 2. [V4+ Styles] Section